-Christina McDonnell is a fifth year graduate student in the Clinical Psychology Program.
+Christina McDonnell is a sixth year graduate student in the Clinical Psychology Program.
 She received her B.A. from the University of Notre Dame.
 McDonnell’s research interests lie in understanding the processes that confer risk and resilience across development, and she is further interested in the translation of this research into empirically-based interventions for at-risk youth.
 Additionally, she is particularly interested in the neurobiology and development of memory within the context of stress and child trauma, as well as autism spectrum disorders.
 Christina is currently on clinical iternship at the Medical University of South Carolina.

 Undergraduate Research Team